 2. Judy Faulkner

 Net Worth – $5.5B

-In 1979, Judy Faulkner formed Epic, America’s leading supplier of medical record software, in the Wisconsin basement.
-Faulkner, a computer scientist, continues to be CEO of the $3.2 billion worth (2019 sales) business.
-Epic supports more than 250 million patients with a medical history and is used by leading medical services such as Johns Hopkins and Mayo Clinic.
-The firm has never raised venture capital or acquired it and produces all of its apps in-house.
-Faulkner also signed the Giving Pledge in 2015 and subsequently promised to donate 99 percent of its stake in Epic to a private charity organization.
+In the basement of her Wisconsin home, Judy Faulkner founded Epic, America’s leading supplier of medical record software.
+Founder and CEO of $3.2 billion in sales (2019), Faulkner is a computer scientist.
+Medical services like Johns Hopkins and Mayo Clinic use Epic to track the medical histories of more than 250 million patients.
+No venture capital has ever been raised or acquired by the company, and all of its apps are developed in-house.
+In addition, Faulkner signed the Giving Pledge in 2015 and promised to donate 99 percent of its stake in Epic to a private charity.